chandankumar994/DevOps-Projects/Project1-start_stop_vms_using_pipeline_in_azure_DevOps.md

-### Project.1 - How to Start/Stop VMs using AzureDevOps pipeline.
+### Project.1 - How to Start/Stop VMs using AzureDevOps pipeline (This practice will reduce 40% of azure resouce cost per-month)

 #### Prerequisites:
 * Azure Subscription (You need to create an account on azure portal)